A Cultural Taonga: Te Reo Māori

 For the food of chiefs

-Te kai a te rangatira is a metaphor for te reo Māori, derived from a whakataukī:
+Te kai a te rangatira is a metaphor for te reo Māori, derived from the whakataukī:

 Taku reo rangatira